saucelabs-training/automation-best-practices/my-react-app/README.md

 🏋️‍♀️ Stop the application and rerun the test

-✅Confirms rendering works as expected
+✅ Confirms rendering works as expected

+✅ Confirms server is running

 ### What is the disadvantage of this test?